-The Parents Association of Polish Saturday School in Brighton & Hove Safeguarding and Child Protection Policy
+The CIO Polish Saturday School in Brighton & Hove Safeguarding and Child Protection Policy

 Statement of Intent

-In promoting this policy The Parents Association of Polish Saturday School in Brighton & Hove is keen to take reasonable steps to:
+In promoting this policy The CIO Polish Saturday School in Brighton & Hove is keen to take reasonable steps to:

 - Comply with relevant statutory requirements and relevant legislation, in particular The Children Act 1989 and The Protection of Children Act 1999, and also that they apply equally to all children and young people, irrespective of gender, ethnicity, disability, sexuality or religion.;